wp-plugins/erident-custom-login-and-dashboard/readme.txt

 == Changelog ==

+= 2.3.1 =
+* Fixed one function conflict with some themes.

 = 2.3.0 =
 * New option to customize Login button Color
 * Localized the entire plugin and ready for translation